-· develop knowledge in theory, techniques, and welding skills necessary to support maintenance and repair operations in a manufacturing environment.

-- obtain the foundation education, training and direction to work in entry-level positions in the welding field. - complete AWS Sense Level I Certification or NCCER Level 2 Certification in gas tungsten arc welding.
+- develop knowledge in theory, techniques, and welding skills necessary to support maintenance and repair operations in a manufacturing environment. - obtain the foundation education, training and direction to work in entry-level positions in the welding field. - complete AWS Sense Level I Certification in gas tungsten arc welding.